At KAM, we are always happy to answer questions. Here are a few that our visitors most frequently ask.

 Please see the "Service Animals" section of our Parking and Accessibility page for more information and links to campus accessibility resources.

-All professional photography and videography and all coursework-related photography and videograpy must be scheduled in advance with KAM staff.
+Please note: All professional photography and videography and all coursework-related photography and videography must be scheduled in advance with KAM staff.
 Please contact Julia Nucci Kelly, Communications & Marketing Coordinator via the Contact form to schedule a time.